davida26/davida26.github.io/about.md

 So you have an interest in the stuff I do or want to be a little creepy ;)

-Whatever the case may be - here is a little snippet to who I am and the projects I participate/d in.
+Whatever the case may be - here is a little snippet to who I am.

 You should also connect with me on [LinkedIn](https://www.linkedin.com/pub/david-aviles/89/19a/796) for:
 - Professional Inquiries